rafacalvo/2048-game/README.md

 # 2048-game
-The game 2048 with HTML, CSS and JavaScript.
+The game 2048 made with HTML, CSS and JavaScript.

+This is done as practice, following [this](https://youtu.be/aDn2g8XfSMc) video from  Ania Kubów.